gdepeute/dae.notes/cust.deloitte.md

 - Matt would like to see a demo, understand what data is in it, ...
 - Use cases around logistics and supply chain...
 - Sheila showed

   - Supply chain example in the midwest, traffic, roads closed, ...
   - Cyber
   - Media Panel example as well
   - Sentiment

+- More about use cases - Ty
+  - Existing platform (UI) that they'd like to include other data into
+  - UI horseblanket of other tools/data
+  - Reactive/predictive/prescriptive
+  - Contested impacts to supply chain
+  - Non-military vessels leaving port, adversarial vessel impact, how to then deal with the impacts.
+Contested can be natural hazards, man-made, ...